yeslogic/unicode-joining-type/README.md

 <br>

-Fast lookup of the Unicode Joining Type property for `char` in Rust using Unicode 12.1 data.
+Fast lookup of the Unicode Joining Type and Joining Group propertes for `char` in Rust using Unicode 12.1 data.

 Usage
 -----